tristanbouchet/BTC-price-predict/README.md

-Python notebook that fits previous prices of BTC with a model to make prediction of future price.
+Python code that fits historical prices of BTC with a model to make prediction of future prices.

-The price is predicted over 3 orders of magnitude, with only 7 free parameters.
+The price can be predicted over 3 orders of magnitude, with only 7 free parameters.

 # Requirements